kenishia/CatalogManagerApi87/README.md

 This example uses the [JAX-RS](https://jax-rs-spec.java.net/) framework and the [Eclipse-MicroProfile-OpenAPI](https://github.com/eclipse/microprofile-open-api) addition.

-The pom file is configured to use [Open Liberty](https://openliberty.io/) as application server
+The pom file is configured to use [Open Liberty](https://openliberty.io/) as application server.

 To start the server with maven, run this command: